Pitch deck: it’s not as difficult as you think.

 The Mighty Ally approach.

 The Mighty Ally pitch deck format is explicitly designed for growth-stage nonprofits and social enterprises.
-Its based on story arc best practices.
+It’s based on story arc best practices.
 Plus learnings from Silicon Valley VCs.
 And our years of brand-building experience.

 Modify the following five main sections at your own risk — this stuff has been proven.
 But definitely feel free to rename a section or include the content that serves your social venture best.
 Make it your own.